FlorianMgs/gpt-cli/README.md

 Gemfile.lock - Likely contains a snapshot of the dependencies of the project and versions of those dependencies. lib - Likely contains the Ruby source code (e.g. classes and modules) for the project.
-LICENSE.txt - Likely contains the terms of use/license for the project. openai_pipe-0.1.0.gem - Likely contains a gem that gathers information from the OpenAI API. openai_pipe.gemspec - Likely contains configuration details for the gem. planets.lst - Likely contains a list of planets. poem.txt - Likely contains a text file containing a poem.
+LICENSE.txt - Likely contains the terms of use/license for the project. chatgpt_cli-0.1.0.gem - Likely contains a gem that gathers information from the OpenAI API. chatgpt_cli.gemspec - Likely contains configuration details for the gem. planets.lst - Likely contains a list of planets. poem.txt - Likely contains a text file containing a poem.
 Rakefile - Likely contains Ruby tasks and dependencies that can be used in projects.